psychemedia/winter-tales/src/gawain_notes.md

 And the younger Lady, and Gawain, are sat, side by side, with stolen glances between them, and secret smiles; and Gawain is driven half mad, but he remembers his place, being a virtuous knight.

-And of course he does not snub her, and although mindul tongues might wag, he returns all her affection and they confidently chat.
+And of course he does not snub her, and although many tongues might wag, he returns all her affection and they confidently chat.

 *And that night they listened to tales from the North, and the South, and the East.
 Of...
 And you may have heard me tell those tales before, or you may not, or you may yet hear me tell them again, but I'm afraid that time is such that it does not let me tell them now.*